 Outside the walls (real or virtual) of many corporate offices the only constant is change.
 However, for all too many organizations it’s often business as usual within their walls.
 This includes how their corporate and business unit strategies are developed.
 Annually like clockwork, executive teams go into strategic planning workshops with their strategy team, and/or they bring in the same management consulting firm off their preferred vendor list and go through what could be coined as “Strategy Theater.”
 There’s PowerPoints, some insights derived from external and internal data, and a few consultants waxing poetic.
 Effectively, it’s Strategy as Usual and the strategic planning for this year looks much like the prior years, with similar outcomes.

 Avoiding Strategy Theater

-At Mesh Digital (“Mesh”) we like to take a different approach to strategy creations, by discovering the real wants, needs, and pain points of what matters most.
-Our client’s most important stakeholders; their members, customers, colleagues, and partners.
+At Mesh Digital (“Mesh”) we like to take a different approach to strategy creations, by discovering the real wants, needs, and pain points of who matters most.
+Our client’s most important stakeholders; their members, customers, patients, colleagues, and partners.
 In other words, we help empower our clients to (re)discover their own creative confidence and here’s how we do that.

 Pivoting to Discovery

 The first step to shaking the strategy process up is to change the thinking and language from “develop” to “discover.”
 Instead of thinking that the answers are “in here” (with the executive or strategy teams), we like to think that the answers are “out there,” with the actual stakeholders (Kenny, 2022).
 No matter how attuned executives or their teams believe they are to the needs, wants, and pain points of their stakeholders, assumptions by proxy such as this likely don’t hit the mark.